-- Transportations accidents, especially involving hazardous materials - Structure fires - Winter weather including snowstorms, ice/sleet storms, and cold waves - Severe wind - Failure in water infrastructure including drinking water safety and sewage
+- o Structure fires - o Winter weather including snowstorms, ice/sleet storms, and cold waves - o Severe wind - Failure in water infrastructure including drinking water safety and sewage

 It may be noted that the above list is not identical to the ranking in the table on the previous page, the mathematically determined ranking of hazards.
 This table was only one of the tools used to decide the county's top hazards; historical impact, likely cost to the community, and existing local preparedness were also considered.
 The most important factor influencing the above list was community sentiment.
 If the community is to be expected to actually utilize this plan in a meaningful way, it must address the hazards that it feels are most important.